 Her experience in rheumatology led to an interest in supporting people with long term musculoskeletal problems and chronic pain.
 She has recently completed a course on pain coaching.

-Caitlin joined us in July 2016 as a full-time apprentice, she has now successfully finished studying for a Level 2 Business and Administration NVQ, Caitlin is a General Administrator dealing with reception and patient related tasks.
+Caitlin joined us in July 2016 as a full-time apprentice, in 2017 Caitlin successfully completed her Level 2 Business and Administration NVQ, her current role is now our Finance Assistant.

 Before joining us, Caitlin left secondary school in June 2015 and then went on to successfully study a one year course on Business at Mid Kent College.